 The attack on Professor Eastman is especially worrisome because it signals that higher education—once considered a bastion of free speech and “academic freedom,” is forfeiting this time-honored tradition.
 In the old days, professors would say, “I may not agree with what you say, but I will defend to the death your right to say it.”
 Now, the walls protecting free speech are rapidly crumbling and it is not just conservatives who are under attack.
 A gay, atheist, Hispanic professor named Charles Negy at the University of Central Florida has drawn fire for social media messages his detractors say are racist.
 Negy lays the blame at the feet of Democrats: “They scare the hell out of me.
 Because they’re so anti-freedom.
 I’m concerned.
 I’m very concerned.”12

-To continue reading, fill out the form in the recommended resources section below.
+To continue reading, fill out the form below.

-This is the beginning of Dr. Jeff Myers’ eBook 20 Things to Say & Do to Fight the Cancel Culture.
+This article is a part of an eBook by Dr. Jeff Myers.
+If you would like to read the complete eBook, download it below.
 By continuing, you’ll analyze a devastating “cancel event” from the inside, and discuss some surprising things you can do and say to become a free-speech champion in times like these.